 Table 9-62 (Association Request frame body) if the frame is an Association Request frame.

-Table 9-64 (Reassociation Request frame body) if the frame is [11033]an Reassociation Request frame.
+Table 9-64 (Reassociation Request frame body) if the frame is [11033]a Reassociation Request frame.

-is subject to inheritance rules defined in 35.3.2.4.1 (Inheritance in the per-STA profile of Basic Multi-Link element) and exceptions specified in 35.3.2.3 [11034](Elements not carried in a per-STA profile).
+is subject to inheritance rules defined in 35.3.2.4.1 (Inheritance in the per-STA profile of Basic Multi-Link element) and exceptions specified in 35.3.2.3 [11034](Fields and Elements not carried in a per-STA profile).

-does not include the Listen Interval field, SSID element, and Current AP Address field.[11035]
-[10604]Optionally, a Non-Inheritance element appears as the last element in the STA Profile field and carries a list of elements that are not inherited by the reported STA from the reporting STA (see 35.3.2.4.1 (Inheritance in the per-STA profile of Basic Multi-Link element)).
+[11035] [10604]Optionally, a Non-Inheritance element appears as the last element in the STA Profile field and carries a list of elements that are not inherited by the reported STA from the reporting STA (see 35.3.2.4.1 (Inheritance in the per-STA profile of Basic Multi-Link element)).

+[11034][11034][11035]

+35.3.2.3 Fields and elements not carried in a per-STA profile[11034]

+TGbe editor: Please update the contents of this subclause as shown below:

+[11034]An AP affiliated with an AP MLD shall not include Timestamp field, Beacon Interval field, AID field, an SSID element, a BSS Max Idle Period element, a Neighbor Report element, a Reduced Neighbor Report element, a Multiple BSSID element, TIM element, Multiple BSSID-Index element, Multiple BSSID Configuration element or another [13781]Multi-Link element in the Per-STA Profile subelement of the Basic Multi-Link element for a reported AP.

-[11034]NOTE 4—All APs affiliated with the same AP MLD advertise the same SSID.
+[11034]NOTE 1—All APs affiliated with the same AP MLD advertise the same SSID [11719](see 35.3.1).

-[11034]NOTE 5—Timestamp field and TIM element are specific to each link and the value for each can be obtained on the respective link.
+[11034]NOTE 2—Timestamp field and TIM element are specific to each link and the value for each can be obtained on the respective link [11036](i.e., Beacon frame transmitted on the reported link carries Timestamp field and TIM element and Probe Response frame transmitted on the reported link carries Timestamp field).
 Beacon Interval field is an explicit subfield in STA Info field for the reported AP.
-AID field and BSS Max Idle Period element have the same value for all links.

-[11035]NOTE 6—Listen Interval field and Current AP Address field apply at the MLD level and have the same value for all links.
+AID field and BSS Max Idle Period element apply at the MLD level and have the same value for all links.

-35.3.2.3 Elements not carried in a per-STA profile[11034]

-TGbe editor: Please update the contents of this subclause as shown below:

-[11034]An AP affiliated with an AP MLD shall not include a Neighbor Report element, a Reduced Neighbor Report element, a Multiple BSSID element, TIM element, Multiple BSSID-Index element, Multiple BSSID Configuration element or another [13781]Basic Multi-Link element in the Per-STA Profile subelement of the Basic Multi-Link element for a reported AP.

-[11034][11719][11034][11036]

-[11035]A STA affiliated with a non-AP MLD shall not include a [13782]Basic Multi-Link element in the Per-STA Profile subelement of the Basic Multi-Link element corresponding to a reported STA.
+[11035]A non-AP STA affiliated with a non-AP MLD shall not include Listen Interval field, Current AP Address field, an SSID element or another [13782]Multi-Link element in the Per-STA Profile subelement of the Basic Multi-Link element corresponding to a reported STA.

-[11035]
+[11035]NOTE 3—Listen Interval field and Current AP Address field apply at the MLD level and have the same value for all links.